Free consultation

 • Nursing home abuse or neglect

 Not every situation rises to the level of a medical malpractice case.
-Before you file any claim, it’s a good idea to consult with a medical malpractice lawyer regarding your situation.
+Before you file any claim, it’s a good idea to consult with a Chicago medical malpractice lawyer regarding your situation.
 Malpractice claims have the following characteristics:

-Determining Compensation from a Medical Malpractice Claim
+How Compensation is Determined in a Medical Malpractice Case

 At our law firm, we work diligently to recover both economic and non-economic losses that an individual is likely to sustain as a result of a medical error.

-• Economic damages – This includes the tangible losses that an individual is likely to sustain after a medical mistake occurs.
+This includes the tangible losses that an individual is likely to sustain after a medical mistake occurs.
 We can typically calculate these expenses by gathering the bills and receipts that come in after a medical error occurs in Chicago.
 Some of the most common economic damages associated with a medical error include:

 • All medical expenses associated with correcting the error and any additional injuries or illnesses that occur as a result of the mistake